kalrish/guardcheader/README.md

 ##  Background

 Even in small-sized C and C++ projects, the same header files might be included multiple times in the same translation unit, which causes problems except in simple cases.
-To avoid problems, the headers' contents shall be processed only once, and the standard way to achieve that are the so-called "inclusion guards".
+To avoid problems, the headers' contents should be processed only once, and the standard way to achieve that are the so-called "inclusion guards".
 Inclusion guards employ a macro that is usually derived from the file name.
 Thus, it is best to automatize its addition.

 ##  Build